Try out the API Portal in the following simple steps.

 . argument means).
 Allow around 5-15 seconds, depending on your machine, for the

 API Portal to start at http://localhost:3000.

 Navigate to your API Portal at

 and start playing around.
-The sample configuration has a preconfigured admin user with the following credentials:
+The default configuration has a preconfigured admin user with the following credentials:

-To stop and deallocate the local API Portal, issue the following command:
+To stop the local API Portal, issue the following commands:

 $ wicked box stop $ wicked postgres stop